-Deciding whether to go with a secured or unsecured car loan is entirely dependent on your financial situation or needs.
-If you’re looking to buy a car on finance, there are a number of questions you need to ask yourself:
+Deciding whether to go with a secured or unsecured loan is entirely dependent on your financial situation or needs.
+If you’re looking to buy a personal car on finance or get a business car loan, there are several questions you need to ask yourself:

 Because all of the interest rates we offer are fixed interest rates, regardless of whether you go with a secured or unsecured car loan, the rate you pay throughout your repayment period will stay the same.
 This makes it much easier to budget and plan for the future compared with a variable interest rate.

 Buying a car is a big commitment and it is important to thoroughly consider all the opportunities available to you.
-If you decide to finance your purchase with a loan, it is essential that you weigh up the benefits and risks of a secured vs unsecured loan.
+If you decide to finance your purchase with a loan, you must weigh up the benefits and risks of a secured vs unsecured loan.

-If you have any queries please get in touch with our team of car finance experts here at Driva today on 1300 755 494.
-Or if you’re ready to obtain finance, our smart car finance platform allows you to access your best available rates from our panel of lenders in under 1 minute!
+If you have any queries please get in touch with our team of car finance experts here at Driva today on 1300 755 494 or email us at firstname.lastname@example.org.
+If you’re ready to obtain finance now, our smart car finance platform allows you to access your best available rates from our panel of lenders in under 1 minute!
 The platform will automatically assess whether you are better suited to an unsecured or secured loan based on your personal situation and the vehicle you’re looking at - so use it now to find a car finance option that suits your needs.